caelum-n/cs330-javascript/2_dataTypes.md

 #### Logical Operators

 These operators are also used to determine if a statement is `true` or `false`.
-These add a layer to comparison operators by allowing you to evaluate multiple expressions at a time as well as how they relate to each other.
+These add a layer to comparison operators by allowing you to evaluate multiple expressions at a time as well as how they relate to each other.[^9]

 | Symbol | Operation   | Example                                                                              |
 |--------|-------------|--------------------------------------------------------------------------------------|